tylerlowrey/tylerlowrey.github.io/README.md

-## Hello!
+## About This Website
-My name is Tyler Lowrey and this is my personal website
+Hello!
+My name is Tyler Lowrey and this is my github.io website associated with my GitHub account.
+I am using it to display assignments for the CTI-110 class I am taking at Wake Tech.

-## Occupation
-I am a Software Engineer for Global Payments

-## Education
+## Contact Information
-I am currently a student at Wake Tech studying CyberSecurity

-Previously, I earned a B.S. in Computer Science from Clemson University
+Student Email: tjlowrey1@my.waketech.edu

-## Hobbies
+## This GitHub Account
-In my spare time, I like to play video games, tinker with robotics, and read various genres of books.
+This is my personal GitHub account which I am also using for school.